tarantuli/enchanters-manual/README.md

 [^rage]: It covers the Barbarians and Faeries kingdom decks.
 [^possess]: I do possess these expansions, so future inclusion is possible.

+# Known issues

+- The manual mixes usage of "you", "the player" and "the active player", probably inconsistently.
+- Not all items in the keyword index link to good jumping off points.
+- Icons are represented by low quality, black on white opaque images instead of vector glyphs.

 # How to contribute

 To improve both this manual and my skill, I welcome all questions and remarks.
 In particular, I would love to know which